The dog popularly known as the Dorgi is actually a Corgi Dachshund mix.

 At any rate, a history of the individual parent breeds will give us a better idea of where the Corgi Dachshund mix ultimately comes from.

 Thought to originate from Germany and to date back some 600 years, the Dachshund was originally bred for hunting.

-The German word, “dachshund,” literally translates to the phrase, “badger dog,” so-called after its main prey.
+The German word “Dachshund” literally translates to the phrase “badger dog.”
+They were named after their main prey.

 Dachshunds, known for their long and muscle-toned bodies, would go to ground after badgers, rabbits, and foxes.